 L.A.
 Opera's Anonymous Lover.
 Photo courtesy of the artists.

 Outnumbered, not outdanced

-Known for dancing with contemporary company Ate 9, choreographer/dancer Shauna Davis performs as a guest with the Los Angeles Chamber Orchestra.
+Known for dancing with contemporary company Ate 9, choreographer/dancer Shauna Davis performs her own work as a guest with the Los Angeles Chamber Orchestra.
 Part of LACO At Home free online at LACO.